-A GROUP of car enthusiasts have been wrongly targeted by residents regarding noise and speeding issues in Warndon Villages but are willing to help resolve the problem.
+A group of car enthusiasts have been wrongly targeted by residents regarding noise and speeding issues in Warndon Villages, despite this they are willing to help resolve the problem.

 Twenty-five people attended a meeting at Lyppard Hub last week to discuss the “boy racer” issue on the estate, including residents, councillors, police, a Tesco representative and car enthusiasts.